axonops/axonops-data-extractor/README.md

 The AxonOps Data Extractor is a Python utility designed to extract and download data from AxonOps.
 This tool is particularly useful for integrating into data pipelines, data warehouses or ETL workflows

-You simply add your AxonOps API keys as environment variables, create a report config (see `data/queryconfig/query_config_example.json`) and then run `axonops_csv_extractor.py`.
+You simply add your AxonOps API keys as environment variables, create a report config (see `data/queryconfig/query_config_example.json`) and then run `axonops_monthly_csv_extractor.py`.

-To get it working, load the Python dependencies in `requirements.txt` into your Python environment and then run the Python script `axonops_csv_extractor.py`
+To get it working, load the Python dependencies in `requirements.txt` into your Python environment and then run the Python script `axonops_monthly_csv_extractor.py`
 ```
-usage: axonops_csv_extractor.py [-h] -o OUTPUTDIR -q QUERYCONFIG -m MONTHOFYEAR [-d]
+usage: axonops_monthly_csv_extractor.py [-h] -o OUTPUTDIR -q QUERYCONFIG -m MONTHOFYEAR [-d]

-AxonOps CSV Extractor
+AxonOps Monthly CSV Extractor

 options:
   -h, --help            show this help message and exit